Partnership Training

 Group Hikes

-We are now offering group hikes on Mondays and Fridays from 11AM-12PM!
+We are now offering weekly group hikes on rotating days and times!
 This is a fantastic option for dogs who need additional structured exercise or a different way to socialize with their doggy friends.
 The details:

-• Hikes will be one hour with one of our trainers, with a minimum of two dogs and a maximum of four dogs per staff member.
+- Hikes will be one hour with one of our trainers, with a minimum of two dogs and a maximum of six.

 Open to all of our current training clients who have completed our Foundation Program or equivalent skill level.